Jonysand/Melody/README.md

 - other cascade files that might be useful:<br>
 https://github.com/Aravindlivewire/Opencv/tree/master/haarcascade
 - alternative control method: background subtraction with learning
+- auto correction algorithm with color object tracking
+	- increase the threshold value gradually, then recorde the value when there's one blob, as Min.
+	- increase the threshold value gradually, then recorde the value when there's two blob, as Max.
+	- use the average of Min and Max as the threshold value

 ## logs
 - /Users/yongkunli/Desktop/OpenFramework/apps/myApps/myBGsub